USS America (LHA 6) Awarded the ‘Battle E’ for Third Consecutive Year

+This is the third consecutive year that America has won the award.

+“America is a team of teams and I believe that our success is attributed to each and every Sailor’s commitment to taking care of each other,” said Pardo.
+“No one does this job for awards or personal recognition; but that being said, winning this award three consecutive times is not a fluke and it doesn’t happen by accident.
+It is a direct reflection of your hard work, and it is an honor and a privilege to be your commanding officer.”

-Commanding Officer of the amphibious assault ship USS America (LHA 6), Capt.
-Manuel Pardo, addresses the crew after being awarded the 2023 Battle Effectiveness Award during an all-hands call in the ship’s hangar bay, May 17, 2024.
-America, lead ship of the America Amphibious Ready Group, is operating in the U.S. 7th Fleet area of operations.
+America, lead ship of the America Amphibious Ready Group, is forward-deployed to the U.S. 7th Fleet area of operations.
 U.S. 7th Fleet is the U.S. Navy’s largest forward-deployed numbered fleet, and routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific region.

-(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Jeadan Andre)
+Consisting of the amphibious assault ship USS America (LHA 6), transport dock ships USS Green Bay (LPD 20) and USS New Orleans (LPD 18), and the dock landing ship USS Rushmore (LSD 47); Amphibious Squadron 11 provides centralized planning embarkation, movement control, coordination and integration of all aspects of amphibious warfare.

 |Date Taken: